russellsamora/geolocation-simulator/README.md

 =====================

 ## Description
-An HTML5 geolocation simulator for desktops that want to pretend to be mobile.
-Basically for simulating a mobile use case of walking / driving.
+The HTML5 geolocation simulator for desktops that you never thought you needed.
+Because you can't carry around your computer to demonstrate and test a mobile feature.
+If this is already a Chrome Dev tool, oops.

 ### Features
-* Oh, you want features...
+* Custom path
-* Customize speed of movement
+* Variable speed
-* Pause at any coordinate
+* Pause at any location

 ### Demos
 * [Basic](http://russellgoldenberg.com/libraries/geolocation-simulator/basic)
 * [Advanced](http://russellgoldenberg.com/libraries/geolocation-simulator/advanced)

 ### How it works
-When testing something with geolocation, it can be a pain to walk around, so this simulates that experience by overriding the native geolocation API so you change almost zero code switching to production.
-You supply a list of coordinates, and the simulator will follow the path (as the crow flies) between them.
-It moves at a constant pace and then stops on completion.
-You can provide a custom speed.
+When testing something with geolocation, it can be a pain to walk around or go the actual place you will be implementing.
+This simulates that experience by overriding the native geolocation API so you change almost zero code when you do the real thing.
+You supply a list of coordinates, and the simulator will interpolate a path between them.
+It moves at a constant pace and stops on completion.
+You can provide a custom speed or pause at any point.
 Use something [like this](http://www.findlatitudeandlongitude.com/click-lat-lng-list/) to easily create your path coordinates.

 ### Browser compatibility
 Tested in the following browsers/versions:
-* Google Chrome 4.0+
+* Google Chrome 35

 ## Documentation